 Co-located Texture Luma Block intra direction constraint

 For DMM mode 3, the intra direction of the co-located texture luma block can be utilized to constrain the set of possible Wedgelet partitions and the Wedgelet search at the encoder to most probable Wedgelet directions.
 Basically, the wedgelet search consists of two parts: first, for each intra direction, a restricted Wedgelet list is initialized with Wedgelet patterns sharing the similar directionality of the intra direction, second, during the Wedgelet search, only the Wedgelet patterns included in the Wedgelet list for the intra direction of co-located texture luma block are considered.
-For transmission the found Wedgelet partition is then signalled as an index to the restricted Wedgelet list.
+For transmission, the found Wedgelet partition is signalled as an index to the restricted Wedgelet list.

 Wedgelet list generation for each intra direction.
 To generate the Wedgelet list, each Wedgelet pattern index idxW is first mapped to an intra direction widx by applying the following steps: